Tony Sirico: Career

 Sirico's first confirmed role in film was as an extra in the 1974 film Crazy Joe, securing the role with the help of Richard Castellano.
 Michael Gazzo was Sirico's first acting coach.
 Sirico played gangsters in a number of films, and made-for-TV films, including Goodfellas, Mob Queen, Mighty Aphrodite, Love and Money, Fingers, The One Man Jury, Defiance, The Last Fight, Innocent Blood, Bullets over Broadway, The Pick-up Artist, Gotti, Witness to the Mob, The Search for One-eye Jimmy, Cop Land, Turn of Faith, Hello Again, Mickey Blue Eyes, and Wonder Wheel.
 He also played policemen in the films Dead Presidents and Deconstructing Harry.
 Sirico was a close friend of Woody Allen, and appeared in seven of his films.

-Sirico's most acclaimed acting job was that of Paulie Gualtieri in David Chase's Emmy award-winning drama, The Sopranos.
+Sirico's most acclaimed acting job was that of Paulie Gualtieri in David Chase's Emmy award-winning drama The Sopranos.
 He originally auditioned for the role of Uncle Junior with Frank Vincent, but Dominic Chianese landed the role.
 David Chase instead offered him the role of Paulie Gualtieri; Sirico agreed under the condition that his character "would not become a rat".

 In animation, Sirico provided the voice of "Big Daddy" Fairywinkle in The Fairly OddParents.
 On Family Guy, he voiced the character of Vinny, who for three episodes in late 2013 was the family's pet dog, replacing Brian Griffin after his death; Brian would later be brought back via time travel.
 Sirico also made a live-action cameo in the episode "Stewie, Chris, & Brian's Excellent Adventure", where he threatens Stewie, who had insulted Italians, calling them "ridiculous people".
 Vinny would return in a cameo appearance at the end of the Season 15 premiere, "The Boys in the Band".
 Sirico would later voice characters on Seth MacFarlane's other animated series American Dad!.

 In 2018, he reunited with former Sopranos actors Federico Castelluccio and Vincent Pastore in Sarah Q.

 Personal life

 Sirico had two children, Joanne and Richard.
-In 1999, he and Sopranos co-star Vincent Pastore met with James Clemenza and his brother Jerry, Colombo crime family soldiers, at a Christmas party in Little Italy, Manhattan.
-Clemenza was under FBI surveillance at the time.

 In 2008, he released a cologne called Paolo Per Uomo.

+Death

-Sirico died on the afternoon of July 8, 2022, at an assisted living facility in Fort Lauderdale, Florida, three weeks before his 80th birthday.
+Sirico died on the afternoon of July 8, 2022, at an assisted living facility in Fort Lauderdale, Florida, at the age of 79.
 No cause of death was given, but he had been diagnosed with dementia some years before his death.
 Sirico's funeral mass was held at the Basilica of Regina Pacis, and he was interred at Calvary Cemetery in Queens, New York.